 Getting the best donor match

 The HLA (human leukocyte antigen) system describes the proteins found on your blood cells.
-Your doctors will aim to find a donor with the closest HLA match possible.
+Your doctors aim to find a donor with the closest HLA match possible.

 Doctors usually test for 5 pairs of major HLA antigens.
 This gives a total of 10 antigens.
 We inherit one half of the pair from each of our parents.
 When choosing a donor, doctors aim to match 10 out of 10 HLA proteins.
-But it may be possible to do a transplant if they don't all match.
+But it might be possible to do a transplant if they don't all match.

 Finding a donor

-Because we inherit the proteins from our parents, your best chance of a match is with a relative.
+We inherit the proteins from our parents so your best chance of a match is with a relative.
 You have a 1 in 4 (25%) chance of an exact match if you have a brother or sister.
 Other members of family can be tested if you don’t have siblings or if they don’t match your tissue type.
-Parents especially may be a close enough match.
+Parents may be a close enough match.

 About T cells

-So reducing the number of T cells in the donor marrow or stem cells (the graft) reduces GVHD.
+So reducing the number of T cells in the donor marrow or stem cells (the graft) reduces GvHD.

-- treatment before your transplant
+- before your transplant

-- treatment after your transplant
+- after your transplant

+You take ciclosporin for about 6 months after the transplant.
 As an alternative to ciclosporin, you might take a combination of mycophenolate mofetil (MMF) and tacrolimus.

 - alemtuzumab (Campath)